ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

 done
 ```

-To use the CLI, you need to install it in your scripts, or use a base image that has the cli pre-installed.
+To use the CLI, you must install it in your scripts, or use a base image that has the CLI pre-installed.

-Further information
+## Further information

     Documentation on stages for user-defined scripts
     API documentation for pipelinectl
     Example test script
     Example build scripts
     Example release script
-    The default built-in CISO sign script
+    The default built-in image signing script
     The default built-in VA scan checker script